ikmalk/MaskDetector/README.md

 numpy
 tensorflow
 pickle
-matplotlib
+plotly
 ```

 ## How to run

 ### Data preparation

-1. Create a new folder for datasets
+1. Create a new folder in directory for named "datasets"
 2. Create folders inside datasets folder with labels as folder name E.g
 ```
 datasets